andreykobal/zetachain-crosschain-nft-game-sdk/README.md

 ## Smart Contract

-The SDK includes a smart contract called `CrossChainWarriors.sol`.
+The SDK includes a smart contract called `Omniverse.sol`.
 This contract implements the ERC721Enumerable interface and provides additional functionality for cross-chain transfers of NFT tokens.
 Here are some key methods of the contract:

 ### Constructor